Multiplicative Pacing Equilibria in Auction Markets: Computing Pacing Equilibria

+A standard approach to find the equilibria of a game is to iterate best responses.
+In many games, this is a reasonable learning procedure that converges to an equilibrium.
+However, for pacing games this is not guaranteed to work if we start from an inadequate solution.
+Indeed, if we sequentially set each buyer's bids via best-responding multiplicatively paced bidding, we may end up with a cycling sequence of pacing vectors, as the following example demonstrates.

+\begin{examplee}[Best responses may cycle] Consider an instance given by the set of valuations shown in Table~\ref{fig:cycling} and budgets $60$, $1300$ and $\infty$, for buyers $1$ to $3$, respectively.
+All buyers start with pacing multipliers equal to 1.
+Iterating best responses, all multipliers return to 1 after 5 iterations.
+See Figure~\ref{fig:examplebids} for an illustration and Appendix~\ref{sec:cycling} in the e-companion for a step-by-step explanation. \end{examplee}

+Although applying iterated best responses to pacing multipliers can cycle, the example above still admits multipliers that constitute an equilibrium with the corresponding fractional allocation.
+Since we know that an equilibrium exists and iterating best responses will not work as a general method to find one, we need another way to find an equilibrium.
+The next section develops such a method, while Appendix~\ref{sec:brdynamics} in the e-companion contains experiments showing the practical performance of best-response dynamics.

-\section{MIP Formulation of Pacing Equilibria}
+\subsection{MIP Formulation of Pacing Equilibria}

-Even though in earlier sections we showed that computing equilibria is hard in the worst case, this does not mean that it is a hard problem in practice and for specific instances.
+Even though in earlier sections we showed that computing equilibria is hard in the worst case and that iterating best responses may cycle, this does not mean that it is a hard problem in practice and for specific instances.
 Being able to compute equilibria will allow us to study their properties (e.g., find gaps among multiple equilibria, study incentive compatibility), and to use them as initial solutions when learning pacing multipliers in dynamic settings.
 We provide a MIP formulation in which the constraints are equivalent to the equilibrium conditions.
 This guarantees that a solution is feasible if and only if it satisfies the conditions given in Definition~\ref{def:pacing}.
 By optimizing with respect to various objectives, we can refine the solution procedure and find different equilibria.
-To define the problem, it will be convenient to let $\bar{v}_{j} = \max_{i \in N}v_{i,j}$ be the maximum value for good $j$ for any bidder.
-We will need the following variables: $~$\ For clauses, a bidder values a clause at value $\frac{\delta K_1}{|C|}$ if its literal occurs in that clause, and at $0$ otherwise.
-Finally, we add a single bidder with unlimited budget that values every clause item at $\frac{\delta K_1}{2|C|}$.
+To define the problem, it will be convenient to let $\bar{v}_{j} = \max_{i \in N}v_{i,j}$ be the maximum value for good $j$ for any buyer.
+We will need the following variables: $~$\ For clauses, a buyer values a clause at value $\frac{\delta K_1}{|C|}$ if its literal occurs in that clause, and at $0$ otherwise.
+Finally, we add a single buyer with unlimited budget that values every clause good at $\frac{\delta K_1}{2|C|}$.